KunalBagaria/musicbot/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template?template=https%3A%2F%2Fgithub.com%2Fkb24x7%2Fmusicbot&envs=TOKEN&TOKENDesc=Your+Bot+Token)

-To start the music bot:
+To start the music bot locally:
 1. Make a new file `.env` with the bot token format as:
 ```
 TOKEN=YOUR_TOKEN_HERE